PADI Night Diver

 How long will it take?

-The Night Diver programme takes place over one Tuesday evening where you will complete the theory sections from the PADI Night Diver Manual.
+The Night Diver programme takes place over one Tuesday or Wednesday evening where you will complete the theory sections from the PADI Night Diver Manual.
 Over three Thursday evenings you will cover all the practical sessions during your three open water training dives.

 What will I need?